I welcome you to this series of articles intended for the discovery of Korean animals and in particular birds.

 birds

-Picture of Oriental Magpie Pica serica in Daejeon, South Korea near the Daejeon City Museum of Art.
+Picture of Oriental Magpie Pica serica in Daejeon, South Korea, near the Daejeon City Museum of Art.

-The Oriental magpie (Pica serica) is a species of magpie found from south-eastern Russia and Myanmar to eastern China, Korea, Taiwan, Japan and northern Indochina.
-It is also a common symbol of the Korean identity, and has been adopted as the “official bird” of numerous South Korean cities, counties and provinces.
+The Oriental magpie (Pica serica) is a species of magpie found from south-eastern Russia and Myanmar to eastern China, Korea, Taiwan, Japan, and northern Indochina.
+It is also a common symbol of the Korean identity and has been adopted as the “official bird” of numerous South Korean cities, counties, and provinces.
 Other names for the Oriental magpie include Korean magpie and Asian magpie.

-Compared to the Eurasian magpie, it is somewhat stockier, with a proportionally shorter tail and longer wings.
-The back, tail, and particularly the remiges show strong purplish-blue iridescence with few if any green hues.
+It is somewhat stockier than the Eurasian magpie, with a proportionally shorter tail and longer wings.
+The back, tail, and remiges show strong purplish-blue iridescence with few green hues.
 They are the largest magpies.
-They have a rump plumage that is mostly black, with but a few and often hidden traces of the white band which connects the white shoulder patches in their relatives.The Oriental magpie has the same call as the Eurasian magpie, albeit much softer.
+They have a rump plumage that is mostly black, with but a few and often hidden traces of the white band that connects the white shoulder patches in their relatives.
+The Oriental magpie has the same call as the Eurasian magpie, albeit much softer.

 The white-naped crane and the red-crowned crane